-It doesn’t matter if you’re a budget backpacker or a luxury traveler, at some point, you will have to hire at least a jeep and a driver to take you to some of the tribes.
-But, the question is, do you want to hire them for a full tour or just for the necessary parts.
+It doesn’t matter if you’re a budget backpacker or a luxury traveler; at some point, you will have to hire at least a jeep and a driver to take you to some of the tribes.

 What You Should Consider and Ask Before Hiring a Tour

-Also, ask them a few question about their vehicle and what’s included in the tour:
+Also, ask them a few questions about their vehicle and what’s included in the tour:

 - Is the vehicle a 4×4 or a minibus?
 A 4×4 is recommended for the road conditions, but it might be more expensive than a minibus.

 - Is the vehicle permitted to drive in South Omo?
 All private vehicles need a written letter of authorization to visit South Omo.

 - Also, do they have a spare tire?

 - Is lodging included?
 If so, what type of accommodation?
 Private rooms, shared, private bathroom, and so on…